 First of all, the radiator heater takes a little time to warm up.
 If you just came in from the cold, you want to warm up quickly, right?
 Luckily, we also have a kotatsu table which fills that gap and warms us up instantly.
 Let’s head on to #1 on my list of 10 unconventional ways to save money on the heating bill.

 1. Build a Kotatsu table

 As Mrs. RB40 puts it – “the kotatsu table was our best purchase ever!”
 What the heck is a kotatsu table?
 It’s basically a coffee table with a big blanket over it and a heating element below.
 It warms your lower body very quickly and the warm blood flows to the upper body.
 That works very well in our temperature range.
 The kotatsu table is amazingly cozy and warm.
 We love it and spend an inordinate amount of time around the table in the winter.
 You can buy one on eBay for $150 – $500 OR you can build it yourself.
 Here is my guide on how to build a kotatsu table.
 It really is the best thing ever when it’s cold.

 2. Look for free wood for the fireplace

 When I was a kid, my dad always kept a lookout for free wood.
 Whenever he saw someone cutting down or trimming a tree, he’d ask them if he can take the wood.
 We’d load these huge logs into our van and take them home to split.
-We had a plenty of firewood to last the winter just by doing this.
-(We lived in Southern California so our winter was short and mild…) You would also get a very good workout splitting the logs and warm right up.
-I loathed that chore when I was young, though.
+We had plenty of firewood to last the winter just by doing this.
+(We lived in Southern California so our winter was short and mild…) You would also get a very good workout splitting the logs.
+I hated that chore when I was young, though.